-Solving the above problems requires a long way process and will not be extensively discussed in this concise review.
-However, again, strengthening primary care is a focus in all payment schemes nowadays.
-For example, capitation payment needs adequate and high quality primary care physicians to succeed.
-Capitation payment limits unexpected medical services which spend much cost.
-Financial risk through this mechanism is unbearable for single primary care physician who practices alone and could not find a way through integrated and collaborated care.
+Solving the above problems require a long process and will not be extensively discussed in this concise review.
+However, again, strengthening primary care is the focus in all payment schemes nowadays.
+For example, capitation payment needs adequate and high-quality primary care physicians to succeed.
+Capitation payment limits unexpected medical services which cost more.
+Financial risk through this mechanism is unbearable for single primary care physicians who practice alone and cannot find a way through integrated and collaborative care.
 Also, this system needs collaboration and integration between primary care and specialist physicians.
-Specialists should have attachment to primary care, enabling culture of cooperation and mutual education.
+Specialists should have an attachment to primary care, enabling a culture of cooperation and mutual education.
 Specialists should focus on primary care success in attracting patients and managing costs.
 Limiting unnecessary referrals from primary care and unnecessary services from specialists will benefit both and more importantly, enhance value.
-In their review, Robinson and Casalino stated that the situations can be achieved through a physician compensation mechanism based on overall groups, primary care-specialists, performance instead of bills charged by individual physicians [20].
+In their review, Robinson and Casalino stated that the situations can be achieved through a physician compensation mechanism based on overall groups, primary care specialists, and performance instead of bills charged by individual physicians [20].

-In addition to fee-for-service, there is a Pay-for-performance (P4P) scheme.
+In addition to fee-for-service, there is a pay-for-performance (P4P) scheme.
 P4P is defined in Eichler's paper as "transfer of money or material goods conditional on taking a measurable action or achieving a predetermined performance target" [21].
-Trisolini defines P4P as "an approach used to provide incentives to physicians and health care provider organizations to achieve improved peformance by increasing quality of care or reducing costs."
-P4P differs from fee-for-service as fee-for-service rewards physicians according to high volume of services without measuring quality [22].
-Under P4P, carefully designed financial incentive for both providers and consumers has potential to increase utilization and quality of health care, thus leveraging value.
+Trisolini defines P4P as "an approach used to provide incentives to physicians and healthcare provider organizations to achieve improved performance by increasing quality of care or reducing costs."
+P4P differs from fee-for-service as fee-for-service rewards physicians according to the high volume of services without measuring quality [22].
+Under P4P, the carefully designed financial incentive for both providers and consumers has the potential to increase utilization and quality of healthcare, thus leveraging value.
 For a set of specific health targets, there is an additional financial incentive.
 Supply and demand of health services are constructing P4P discussion.
 In demand side, barriers in consumer demand must be overcome.
-Supply side of P4P talks about production function, transforming inputs toward health outcomes and providers' behaviour on delivering health.
-Meanwhile, demands are influenced by individual factors related to illness perception, appreciation toward preventive intervention, willingness and ability to seek appropriate health care.
-In this context, social norm in community plays a role.
-There are also some other multiple determinants of demands, including costs, household income and structure of community that drive attitude toward health.
-In P4P, it is important to include outcomes, not process, as the target for incentive.
-P4P solutions, described by Eichler with many examples, may generate better and rapid results
+The supply side of P4P talks about production function, transforming inputs toward health outcomes and providers' behavior on delivering health.
+Meanwhile, demands are influenced by individual factors related to illness perception, appreciation toward preventive intervention, willingness and ability to seek appropriate healthcare.
+In this context, the social norm in community plays a role.
+There are also some other multiple determinants of demands, including costs, household income, and structure of community that drive attitude toward health.
+In P4P, it is important to include outcomes, not process, as the target for the incentive.
+P4P solutions, described by Eichler with many examples, may generate better and rapid results [21].